luickk/remoteCacheToGo/README.md

 # Remote Cache To Go

 This project creates a remote-database and an embedded-cache storage hybrid which enables live data synchronisation as well as encrypted and authorised data exchange.
-By maintaining go's idiomatic routine/ channel **, concurrency is built into the program by design.
+By maintaining go's idiomatic routine/ channel concept, concurrency is built into the program by design.
 No mutex and a package that reduces dependencies and synchronisation issues to zero.

 ## Layout